-In January 2015, we received notice and demand for indemnity from the previous owner of our Washington refinery for damages incurred in the civil litigation brought by the families of those fatally wounded in the April 2010 refinery fire.
-We settled our involvement in civil litigation in 2012.
-Arbitration proceedings were initiated in March 2015 after an unsuccessful mediation and we intend to vigorously defend ourselves against this claim.
+In January 2015, we received notice and demand for indemnity from the previous owner of our Washington refinery for the damages they incurred in the civil litigation involving us and the previous owner brought by the families of those fatally wounded in the April 2010 refinery fire.
+We settled our involvement in the civil litigation in 2012.
+Arbitration proceedings concerning the demand for indemnity were initiated in March 2015 after an unsuccessful mediation and we intend to vigorously defend ourselves against this claim.